Overview

 -

 Implement notice and consent workflows.
-Before any biometric collection, provide written notice of the specific purpose and retention period, and obtain a signed written release from each individual.
+Before any biometric collection, provide written notice of the specific purpose and retention period, and obtain a written release from each individual.
+Since SB 2979 (2024), the release may be captured by electronic signature.

 -